GetStream/SwiftUI-open-voip-animations/README.md

-# SwiftUI Audio/Video Animations Cheat Sheet For Developoers
+# SwiftUI Audio/Video Animations Cheat Sheet For Developers

 ## These are SwiftUI animations and design clones from popular calling, audio-room, and live streaming apps.
-This repo is your inspiration to integrate into audio and video-based iOS apps.
+This repo is your inspiration to integrate great animations into audio and video-based iOS apps.
 Enjoy.

 **SwiftUI Live Streaming Animation**: [Swift file]()